 "But the one I always point out is the Seapea Fizz—a fizz made with Pernod.
 It doesn't sound that exciting on paper, but it's an excellent drink, and I like what its name and ingredients represent: Pernod representing France, and Cole Porter representing America (Seapea refers to the initials CP).
 It's the entire story of Frank Meier, Austrian bartender, in a single cocktail."

 After the war, there are no traces of Meier.
 Did his time at the Ritz have a disastrous ending?
 Mazzeo, who points out that many of the documents that listed the identities and nationalities of the hotel's clients were destroyed, making research into the matter particularly complex.

 In the introduction of a reprint of The Artistry of Mixing Drinks, Colin Peter Field, head bartender at the Ritz today, writes that Frank Meier was a man with a passion, not just a job.
 He was someone who could talk cocktails and wine, but also knew a thing or two about good manners and good living.

 Monti concludes: "Frank Meier is a sacred figure, even if most bartenders have forgotten him.
-He is a founding member and former president of the ABF (Association of Bartenders of France), and represents the professionalization of bartending in France.
+He is a founding member and former president of the ABF (Association of Bartenders of France), and represents the professionalisation of bartending in France.
 For a time, his students, who succeeded him at the Ritz, kept his philosophy alive.
-Frank Meier was a very 1930s character: colorful but discreet, a mix of folklore and professionalism."
+Frank Meier was a very 1930s character: colourful but discreet, a mix of folklore and professionalism."